frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/deployingAppServer.rst

    .. include:: ../../snippets/Frank2DockerDevel/v520/ffVariableDb.txt

 For each environment, another database with another name can be added in ``configurations/resources.yml``.
 Each deployment environment can choose the right name by setting system property ``jdbc.datasource.default``.
-This keeps the image provided by the developers unchanged - the property is set for the docker container resulting from running the image.
+This keeps the image provided by the developers unchanged - the property is set for the Docker container resulting from running the image.

 ..
 NOTE::